ms/buildtogether.tech/src/research/index.md

 complicated."
 As [% b Prechelt2019 %] shows, the answer depends on what exactly the question is intended to mean.
-Looking at exactly the same data, you could conclude that some programmers are 105 times more productive than others---except this doesn't take into account whether people's code actually works or what language they were using.
+Looking at exactly the same data, you could conclude that some programmers are 105 times more productive than others—except this doesn't take into account whether people's code actually works or what language they were using.

 If you only look at one language, the ratio goes down to 17:1, but that's still